 - We teach children to read through reading practice sessions three times a week.
-These: - are taught by a fully trained adult to small groups of approximately six children - use books matched to the children's secure phonic knowledge using the Little Wandle Letters and Sounds Revised assessments and book matching grids - are monitored by the class teacher, who rotates and works with each group on a regular basis.

-- Each reading practice session has a clear focus, so that the demands of the session do not overload the children's working memory.
-The reading practice sessions have been designed to focus on three key reading skills: - decoding - prosody: teaching children to read with understanding and expression - comprehension: teaching children to understand the text. - In Reception these sessions start in Week 4.
-Children who are not yet decoding have daily additional blending practice in small groups, so that they quickly learn to blend and can begin to read books. - Children in Y2 and above, accessing the Rapid Catch-up phonics program continue to be taught reading in this way, practising reading with decodable books.
+These: - o are taught by a fully trained adult to small groups of approximately six children - use books matched to the children's secure phonic knowledge using the Little Wandle Letters and Sounds Revised assessments and book matching grids on pages 11-20 of 'Application of phonics to reading' - o are monitored by the class teacher, who rotates and works with each group on a regular basis. - Each reading practice session has a clear focus, so that the demands of the session do not overload the children's working memory.
+The reading practice sessions have been designed to focus on three key reading skills: - o decoding - o prosody: teaching children to read with understanding and expression - o comprehension: teaching children to understand the text. - In Reception these sessions start in Week 4.
+Children who are not yet decoding have daily additional blending practice in small groups, so that they quickly learn to blend and can begin to read books. - In Year 2 and 3, we continue to teach reading in this way for any children who still need to practise reading with decodable books.